 The fully automated roll packing system usually only requires attention when wrapping materials need to be refilled.
 An operator monitors the system from the winder control room upstairs and only goes downstairs to the packing area when necessary.
 The operator also has time for other duties besides managing the packing operations.

 Automation ensures hygienic food packaging

 The packing method must always meet the particular requirements of the mill and its customers.
 For the food packaging grades that Kotkamills produces, good hygiene is essential.
 An automated handling and packing system ensures that rolls are processed without the operator’s manual touch.
 Odor or bacteria must not be able to enter the rolls.
 They need to be in pristine condition when they arrive at the packing machine to receive their watertight and weatherproof kraft packing layer, ready for shipment to the customer.

 Customer audits are a normal part of the process in food packaging,.
 In addition to the actual production process of the board machine, auditors also inspect the packing system to ensure that the entire process meets the required standards.

 - Faster packing operations

 - Automation helps ensure hygiene

 - Capability to process a large range of roll sizes

 The extreme speed with which the project was implemented posed major challenges for the design of the conveyor and packing system.
 As every mill is different, the systems always need to be tailored specifically for each case.
 It usually takes years to optimize and complete the layout before implementation; in this case, the process was carried out within a few months.

 Ongoing development of board production technologies also requires further work on the packing system to ensure optimal operations.
-The roll size from the new board machine has proven to be smaller than was anticipated, which means that instead of packing large rolls at a slightly slower speed, the system must manage smaller rolls at a faster speed.
+The roll size from the new board machine has proven to be smaller than was anticipated, which means that the system must manage smaller rolls at a faster speed instead of packing large rolls at a slightly slower one.